 See Clinical Presentation for more detail.

-Other diagnostic measures that may be considered include the following:
+Other diagnostic modalities that may be helpful include the following:

 See Workup for more detail.

 Medical management of ependymomas includes the following[1, 2] :